jonsequitur/t-rex/README.md

 Options:
   --file                .trx file(s) to parse
-  --filter              Only look at tests matching the filter. "*" can be
+  --filter              Only look at tests containing the specified text. "*" can be used as a
-                        used as a wildcard.
+                        wildcard.
-  --path                Directory or directories to search for .trx files.
+  --format              The format for the output.
+(Summary, JSON) --path                Directory or directories to search for .trx files.
+Only the most recent
-                        Only the most recent .trx file in a given directory is used.
+                        .trx file in a given directory is used.
-  --show-test-output    For failed tests, display the output.
+  --hide-test-output    For failed tests, hide detailed test output.
+(Defaults to false.)
   --version             Display version information
 ```